amoruno/singIST-reproducibility/README.md

 # Repository structure
 The repository is organized as follows:
 - `0_raw_data`: human scRNA-seq data wrangling and gene set extraction with MsigDB.
+Its code is in Databricks R scripts.
 - `1_input_preprocessing`:
 -